instructor-ai/instructor-rb/README.md

 export OPENAI_API_KEY=sk-...
 ```

-Then use Instructor to extract structured data from text in Ruby:
+Then use Instructor by defining your schema in Ruby using the `define_schema` block and [EasyTalk](https://github.com/sergiobayona/easy_talk)'s schema definition syntax.
+Here's an example in:

 ```ruby
 require 'instructor'